 Training your dog to sit is one of the first lessons that you and your new puppy or older dog must master.
 It's a crucial step in dog training, and one that you really can't skip!
-In obedience training, it's called the "sit-at-heel" or "heel position".
-This is where your dog is sitting nice and straight at your side (usually the left side for training purposes).
+In obedience training, it's called the "sit-at-heel" or "heel position" - where your dog is sitting nice and straight at your side (usually the left side for training purposes).

 I can see you scratching your head already.
 So why is this a problem?
-Obedience training is about precision and control.
-Dogs learn to control their instincts to chase squirrels, to jump, to bark.
+Well, obedience training is about precision and control.
+Dogs need to learn to control their instincts to chase squirrels, to jump, to bark.

-Always keep a leash on your puppy or new dog while he is learning a new command.
+And always keep a leash on your puppy or new dog while he is learning a new command!
 This way, you are able to follow through on a command in case he doesn't want to listen!
 A good rule of thumb is that if you aren't 150% sure that your dog will listen to you, don't take the leash off.

 Before you start training, let's get all your dog training tools together and ready to go.
 When training your dog to sit, you'll need the following: